 The orientation of the apartment is another important factor.
 For those who plan to work from home, make sure the apartment has at least one room that faces the courtyard so you can have more calm.
 Most owners have installed double-glazed windows for this reason, and so don’t forget to ask when visiting apartments!

-Depending on the building you’re visiting, the apartment may have either a hot water tank or an electric boiler.
-If you have a hot water tank, beware!
-The tank may not be large enough for several long hot showers and loads of wash, at least not all at once!
+Depending on the building, the apartment may have either a hot water tank or an electric boiler.
+If it has a hot water tank, take note of its capacity—it might not be large enough to support multiple long hot showers or several loads of laundry in quick succession.
+Planning your hot water usage accordingly can help you avoid running out of hot water at inconvenient times!

-The laws in France heavily protect tenants’ rights, and so the owner will often require several guarantees from you to assure him or her that you will pay your rent each month.
-It’s taken only as a precaution, and so please don’t feel that it has anything to do with you personally.
-To learn about the guarantees usually asked, read our article, The Guarantees You Need to Rent an Apartment in Paris.
+The laws in France heavily protect tenants’ rights, so the owner will often require several guarantees (guarantor, bank guarantee, rental insurance, etc) from you to assure them that you will pay your rent each month.
+It’s taken only as a precaution, so please don’t feel offended, it has anything to do with you personally.

 The owner of your long term furnished rental wants you to enjoy your new home in Paris, but make sure you treat his or her apartment as you would have them treat yours.
 By respecting the apartments and its furnishings, you will be sure to have a landlord that is willing to help you when necessary.

 Have a magical time in Paris!
-Don’t expect it to be like any other city you’ve visited or lived in before, and for your long-term apartment rental needs, don’t hesitate to contact Paris Rental!
+Don’t expect it to be like any other city you’ve visited or lived in before, and if you want to rent a furnished apartment in Paris for long-term, don’t hesitate to contact Paris Rental!

 The following articles may interest you if you are planning to relocate to Paris: